lynndylanhurley/ng-token-auth/README.md

 The `$auth` module is available for dependency injection during your app's run phase (for controllers, directives, filters, etc.).
 The following methods are available.

 ###$auth.authenticate
-Initiate on oauth2 authentication. takes 1 argument, a string that is also the name of the target provider service.
+Initiate an OAuth2 authentication.
+This method takes 1 argument, a string that is also the name of the target provider service.
 This method is also added to the `$rootScope` for use in templates.
 [Read more](#oauth2-authentication-flow).

 #### Example use in a controller
 ~~~javascript